 - You can do amazing things with your family beside you cheering you on.

 - This moment right now is the only one that matters.
 It’s impossible to be thinking about grocery lists or worrying about bills when you’re hanging in the trees trying to balance.
 I found mindfulness at Arbraska Lafleche.
 In fact that is the meaning of being zen and in the moment.
 Brilliant feeling.

 - I am bigger than my fear.
 We are bigger than anything we fear always.
 When we try and we put our minds and hearts into something we cannot help but succeed.

 Our day at Abraska Lafleche was a true highlight of this entire year so far.
 I hope to return to do this again one day.
 The trails are beautiful and the scenery is lush.
 But more than that the staff were super supportive and kind, giving each of us the right amount of support and incentive to push on towards the goal.

 Don’t forget to check the other family travel posts above for more ideas on where to go with family this year.

 We were guests while visiting Gatineau and Outaouais Region.
 All activities and accommodations were generously sponsored.
 My opinion is all my own.
-Special thanks to Daisy who did not give up on us even when we were ready to quit.
+Special thanks to Daisy who did not give up on us.